Geoalert/mapflow-docs-en/source/userguides/get_started.rst

   The interface of this tab allows you to:

     * Specify the XYZ link to the source of the images.
-The link is automatically checked for validity;
+The link is automatically checked for validity (for example, OpenStreetMap - https://tile.openstreetmap.org/{z}/{x}/{y}.png);
-    * If the source type supports the TMS standard, i.e. it has an inverted beginning of the Y coordinate - select the appropriate setting;
+    * If the source type supports the TMS standard, i.e. it has an inverted beginning of the Y coordinate - select the appropriate setting.
+An example of such an open source that supports TMS is `OpenAeriaMap <https://map.openaerialmap.org>`_, where you can select a specific satellite image and copy its link in TMS format (for example, https://tiles.openaerialmap.org/{z}/{x}/{y}.png);
     * Set the scale (Zoom), which will be processed.
 All Mapflow models have their recommended input resolution (see on the page :doc:`Model description <pipelines>`), but sometimes it can be useful to play around with the scales and compare the results;
     * Return to default source.